Whitechapel station: Metropolitan Railway

-During the 1980s, the London Transport considered converting the East London line into a light railway similar to the Docklands Light Railway, or restoring the then-disused connection to Liverpool Street reconnecting Whitechapel to Liverpool Street via Shoreditch.
+During the 1980s, London Transport considered converting the East London line into a light railway similar to the Docklands Light Railway, or restoring the then-disused connection to Liverpool Street reconnecting Whitechapel to Liverpool Street via Shoreditch.

 The line had also become a line in its own right (though it was still grouped operationally with the Metropolitan line) and, from 1990, its colour on the map changed to orange.
-At the same time, the Hammersmith-Barking section of the Metropolitan line has also been operated separately as the Hammersmith & City line after it appeared as a completely separate line and it colour changed to pink on the tube map.
+At the same time, the Hammersmith-Barking section of the Metropolitan line has also been operated separately as the Hammersmith & City line after it appeared as a completely separate line and its colour changed to pink on the tube map.

-On 25 March 1995, during the construction of the Jubilee Line Extension, the East London Line was closed to allow repair works on the Thames Tunnel.
+On 25 March 1995, during the construction of the Jubilee Line Extension, the East London line was closed to allow repair works on the Thames Tunnel.
 General renovations and new signalling works were undertaken at the same time.
 The line reopened south from Whitechapel on 25 March 1998 and north from Whitechapel on 27 September 1998.

 Throughout its life, Whitechapel has been used extensively as an eastern terminus; however, since the timetable change in December 2009, trains have reversed at Plaistow instead of Whitechapel.
 This is owing to operational changes related to the construction work to build one large island platform.